elgenio123/real-time-chat-app/README.md

 - `app/`: Contains next.js application code.
 - `package.json`: Lists JavaScript dependencies.

+## Access site
+The front and backend applications were deployed on render and accessible via this [link](https://real-time-chat-app-frontend-q0ta.onrender.com/)

 ## Contributing
-Feel free to clone this repository and create a new branch where you will be running your changes.
+Feel free to clone this repository and create a new branch or create a fork where you will be running your changes.
 Make a push to your branch and open a pull request.

 ## License
 This project is licensed under the AIMS License.